stefanoverna/graphql8/guides/fields/arguments.md

 end
 ```

-Arguments that are snake_cased will be camelized in the GraphQL schema.
+Arguments that are snake_cased will be camelized in the GraphQL8 schema.
 Using the example of:

 ```ruby
 field :posts, [PostType], null: false do